Marine Resources Committees

 How it Works

-Established through the congressionally authorized Northwest Straits Marine Conservation Initiative, Marine Resources Committees (MRCs) are county-based committees of volunteers appointed by their local elected officials who address local threats to the marine environment, complementing the efforts of existing authorities.
-Each MRC has specific local preservation and protection actions that reflect local priorities in their areas yet contribute to broader marine conversations goals.
-Projects carried out by MRCs include restoring nearshore, intertidal and estuarine habitats, mapping eelgrass beds, providing outreach and education to local communities, restoring native shellfish populations, installing rain gardens, and many more.
+Marine Resources Committees (MRCs) are county-based committees of volunteers appointed by their local elected officials who address local threats to the marine environment.
+Each MRC has specific projects that reflect local priorities in their areas, yet contribute to broader marine conversations goals.
+Projects carried out by MRCs include restoring nearshore, intertidal and estuarine habitats, protecting eelgrass beds, providing outreach and education to local communities, restoring native shellfish populations, installing rain gardens, and many more.

-- Identify priorities and implement projects for local marine resources protection
+- Identify priorities for local marine resources protection

 - Advise their county governments on marine resources issues and policies

-- Conduct projects driven by sound science to inform local marine resources management
+- Conduct projects driven by sound science to benefit marine resources and habitats

 - Engage their community and build greater stewardship of the local marine environment